rmj1001/albion-rpg/README.md

    2. Trading post for mundane items
    3. Shops for weapons and armor
 2. Level-based modes of combat
-   1. Random encounters via Wander the Realm with XP-based enemies
+   1. Random encounters (Wander the Realm) with XP-based enemies
    2. End-game dungeon (the Stronghold) with rich rewards for completion
-3. Achievements system with rewards
+3. Achievements system

 ## Supported Platforms